 - Soaker hoses ensure that up to 90% of the water you apply to your garden is actually available to your plants.
 Sprinklers can claim only 40 to 50 percent efficiency.
 Drip irrigation and soaker hoses minimize evaporation loss and keep the areas between plants dry, which also helps limit weed growth.

 - Use mulch to help retain water.
 A 6-8” layer of organic mulch can cut water needs in half by blocking thirsty weeds and reducing evaporation.
-Mulch can retain some water themselves, and increase the humidity level around plants.
+Mulch can retain some water itself, and increase the humidity level around plants.

 - Using free water is a great choice for your plants.
 Rainwater is clear, un-chlorinated and free.
 In Colorado (as of 2016) most homeowners are allowed to collect rainwater in a barrel or cistern from their downspouts.
 Find out more about rainwater collection in Colorado by clicking here.